mm696626/DolphinGameSettingsGenerator/README.md

 * Open the tool (you'll need the latest JDK installed for that)
     * Link to JDK: https://www.oracle.com/java/technologies/downloads/
 * Press Pick Game for INI and then the tool will let you search for a game
-* Press Generate Game Settings INI and pick your options
+* Press Pick Game Settings for INI and pick your options
 * Once you're done, then press Generate Game Settings INI to save your new settings file
 * Move that newly created file into your Dolphin install folder's GameSettings folder
 * Enjoy having a convenient way to change individual game settings!